-21. Should a team be involved in more than one postponed match during the same half of the season and a date for the re-arranged fixture not be agreed upon before the free week for that half of the season then the committee will decide upon a date when the match is to be re-arranged.
+21) Should a team be involved in more than one postponed match during the same half of the season and a date for the re-arranged fixture not be agreed upon before the free week for that half of the season then the committee will decide upon a date when the match is to be re-arranged.

-22. Should any team withdraw from the league during the season, all games played by them will be classed as void and points deducted accordingly.
+22) Should any team withdraw from the league during the season, all games played by them will be classed as void and points deducted accordingly.

-23. At the withdrawal of any team from the league during the season, if that team wishes to enter a team the following season then this will result in a deposit of £25 being paid which will be refunded upon completion of fixtures at the end of the following season
+23) At the withdrawal of any team from the league during the season, if that team wishes to enter a team the following season then this will result in a deposit of £25 being paid which will be refunded upon completion of fixtures at the end of the following season

-24. In order for any player to play in any Cherwell Valley Dart League competitions, he / she must have played in at least 1 league game (singles or pairs) prior to that competition taking place, the exception being the 7-a-side KO where players will have to have played 1 league game (Singles or Pairs) to play in the semi-final or final but do not need to have played in the league for the earlier rounds of the competition.
+24) In order for any player to play in any Cherwell Valley Dart League competitions, he / she must have played in at least 1 league game (singles or pairs) prior to that competition taking place, the exception being the 7-a-side KO where players will have to have played 1 league game (Singles or Pairs) to play in the semi-final or final but do not need to have played in the league for the earlier rounds of the competition.

-25. For all competitions, the player drawn first (not as printed in order on the given sheets) will be classed as the home team and shall throw first for the bullseye in all legs required.
+25) For all competitions, the player drawn first (not as printed in order on the given sheets) will be classed as the home team and shall throw first for the bullseye in all legs required.

-26. Substitutions can be made up until and including the quarter final stages of a competition as long as the player coming in has not previously played in that competition, is registered with that team and has played in at least one game for that team during the present season (Singles or Pairs).
-This does not include the 7-a-side KO cup.
-To Play in the 7-a-side KO Cup semi final or final or the 7-a-side Plate semi final or final, all players must have played 1 league game (singles or pairs) for the team that they are registered for.
-This does not include the earlier rounds of the 7-a-side or The Plate competition.
+26) Substitutions can be made for the first round of all of a competition as long as the player coming in has not previously played in that competition, is registered with that team and has played in at least one game for that team during the present season (Singles or Pairs).
+This does not include the 7-a-side KO Cup / Plate Preliminary and first rounds where all signed on players are eligible to play.
+However, to play in the 7-a-side KO Cup Semi Final or Final or the 7-a-side Plate Semi Final or Final, all players must have played 1 league game (singles or pairs) for the team that they are registered for.
 The 7-a-side KO and Supplementary Cup will be played on a best of 21 legs (First team to 11 legs) match basis with each team consisting of 7 players each playing 3 legs.

-27. The competition draws will be made at 8.30pm.
+27) The competition draws will be made at 8.30pm.
 Any player not present at that time will not be included in the draw.
 The decision of the presiding official is final.

-28. All competition draws will consist of a one-draw basis, i.e no re-draw after the first round.
+28) All competition draws will consist of a one-draw basis, i.e no re-draw after the first round.

-29. All competition results must be telephoned or text through to the Competition Secretary within 72 hours of the result.
+29) All competition results must be telephoned or text through to the Competition Secretary within 72 hours of the result.
 Failure to do so will result in that qualifier being automatically eliminated from the following round of that competition.

-32. The League Committee’s decision is final in all matters arising.
+41) The League Committee’s decision is final in all matters arising.
 Any persons wishing to appeal any decision made by the committee must do so in writing submitted to the League Secretary within 21 days of the incident occurring.